heig-lherman/sdr/pw2/Architecture.md

 package mutex

 type Mutex interface {
-    // Lock is called to enter the critical section, it blocks until the lock is acquired Lock() error
-    // Unlock is called to exit the critical section, it releases for other requests Unlock() error
+  /*
+   * Request permission to enter critical section.
+   *
+   * Returns a channel that should be closed by the critical section when it is done, to signal that the mutex can be released.
+   *
+   * It is recommended to defer the closing of the channel immediately after acquiring the mutex to avoid deadlocks.
+   */
+  Request() (release func(), err error)
 }

 ```

 L'idée sera de permettre à un code appelant, dans notre exemple `server.go`, de pouvoir récupérer le lock lors de